Learn how to help toddlers adjust to the end of Daylight Saving Time.

 If your child doesn’t adjust well no matter what you try, then you also may be a bit too tired during that time.
 Imagine trying to navigate a party or event when you’re all exhausted from not getting enough sleep!

 Staying home gives everyone a chance to relax and enables you to stick to routines.

 Let’s face it: not every child is going to adjust well, even after using the tips above.
 Sometimes it takes kids longer to adjust to the change.

 It might be hard when you’re missing out on sleep, but try to be patient with your little ones.
 In a few days, their little internal clocks will adjust and you can get back to sleeping a little better.

 Four Days Before the End of Daylight Saving Time…

 Bathime bubbles, 15 minutes later this time.
 Cozy cuddles and a book by a dimmed light.
-Blackout curtains closed, and off to sleep they go.
+Blackout curtains closed, and off to sleep the toddlers go.